Olympics 2024, India’s schedule on July 29: Manu Bhaker-led shooters eye more medals on Day 3

 Also Read: Manu Bhaker gets ‘monkey off her back’ to create history in Paris

-After a disappointing show from the women’s archery team on Sunday, Indian fans will be hoping that the men’s team Dhiraj Bommadevara, Pravin Jadhav and Tarundeep Rai do better on Monday.
+After a disappointing show from the women’s archery team on Sunday, Indian fans will be hoping that the men’s team of Dhiraj Bommadevara, Pravin Jadhav and Tarundeep Rai will do better on Monday.

 The trio, who finished third in qualifying, will compete directly in the quarter-finals where they will face either Colombia or Turkey.
 Should they win that encounter, they will likely face hosts France in what will be a tough semi-final match in front of the home crowd.